neilyoung/t265pose/README.md

 # An application of the Intel RealSense T.265

-Please find code and documentation [here](https://neilyoung.serveblog.net).
+Please find the documentation links to running code [here](https://neilyoung.serveblog.net).